KJ5CYM/InterstateOutlaws/README.md

 4.2 Contact

-Bug-Reports be made in the issues section.
+Bug-Reports mmust be posted in the issues section.
 If you want to see a feature, please help us by adding it!

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~